The Bhagavad Gita and the battle of everyday life

 The story – relevance and symbolism

 The whole story of the Bhagavad Gita takes place on the battlefield of Kurukshetra, upon which two sides of a family – the Pandavas and the Kauravas – are preparing for battle.
-The text itself is positioned around a conversation between two characters: Krishna and Arjuna.
+The text itself focuses on a conversation between two characters: Krishna and Arjuna.

-Like many other writings of this period such as the Upanishads and the Dhammapada, the Bhagavad Gita or ‘Song of The Lord’ seems somewhat timeless in the fact that it’s relevant whether we lived a thousand years ago, or we’re living in the modern age.
-We explore what happens when Arjuna has to make life-changing difficult decisions – specifically the decision as to whether he should battle against his own family members in a war of ‘good’ versus ‘evil’- and the importance of living a life of truth and purpose.
+Like many other writings of this period such as the Upanishads and the Dhammapada, the Bhagavad Gita or ‘Song of The Lord’ seems timeless.
+Its story is relevant whether we lived a thousand years ago, or we’re living in the modern age.
+We explore what happens when Arjuna has to make difficult, life-changing decisions – specifically the decision as to whether he should battle against his own family members in a war of ‘good’ versus ‘evil’ – and the importance of living a life of truth and purpose.

 The most interesting and often misunderstood aspect of the Bhagavad Gita is that it’s entirely representational and highly symbolic.
-There is no real battlefield or fight to be won; the entire text is a representation of the battle that goes on in our minds and is an invaluable way to understand how we can overcome difficulty, self-doubt, and ultimately how to live a life of truth and purpose.
+There is no actual battlefield or fight to be won.
+The entire text represents the battle that goes on in our minds.
+It is about understanding how we can overcome difficulty, self-doubt, and ultimately live a life of truth and purpose.

 The Bhagavad Gita is entirely representational and highly symbolic.
 There is no real battlefield or fight to be won; the entire text is a representation of the battle that goes on in our minds.

-Whether you’re an ancient Yogi or a modern-day practitioner, this text speaks to anyone who ever feels as though their mind is a battlefield….
+This text speaks to anyone who ever feels as though their mind is a battlefield.
+It is as relevant to today’s practitioners as it was to ancient yogis.

 The characters